alco/numspell/doc/TemplateSyntax.md

-## The Format String ##

-The format string in general looks like this:
+The template string has the following structure:

     <pattern> = <body>